ministryofjustice/calculate-journey-variable-payments/README.md

 BaSM and automatically add them to CJVP (if there are any).
 If a location already exists in CJVP it will simply be ignored, nothing is overwritten, only new locations will be added.

-The CRON job is configured in the helm config of this project via the **CRON_AUTOMATIC_LOCATION_MAPPING** environment variable.
+The CRON job is configured in the helm config of this project via the **CRON_AUTOMATIC_LOCATION_MAPPING** environment variable [here](https://github.com/ministryofjustice/calculate-journey-variable-payments/tree/main/helm_deploy).

+### Feature toggles/flags

+The following feature toggles/flags are in place for the application in the Helm config [here](https://github.com/ministryofjustice/calculate-journey-variable-payments/tree/main/helm_deploy):

+1. FEATURE_FLAG_INCLUDE_RECONCILIATION_MOVES this feature includes an extra tab on the spreadsheet for moves that have been categorised, as in they have a move type but may be missing some key information which excludes them from being priced e.g. date(s)

 ### Common gradle tasks
 To list project dependencies, run: